yasso1am/dps-react-assessment/notes.md

     did my axios call to props.match.params, it was actually going to the controller with the name, then using the brewery db gm to convert that over into the id?
 I clearly need some explaination here.
 Back: Saturday 6/23 @ 17:55 PST - that was a long break, but I won fortnite twice and went grocery shopping and walked the dog
+Break: Saturday 6/23 @ 20:10 PST - I had to pull my
+    logic out of my reducers because it wouldn't seem to work with "if/else" in the function.
+My recollection is that reducers/ pure functions can only have one outcome/must be immutable, so even though I was just passing in parameters and outputing according to those params, there were two possible outcomes.
+I'm guessing that's why it wouldn't work?
+Back: Saturday 6/23 @ 20:30 PST - wife and I made salmon and potatoes with lemon, garlic and butter.
+Super delish